Introduction: BLAST1 of 2

 There are many options on the Standard Nucleotide BLAST page.
 For example, you can select different databases to search; you can exclude certain data sources; and you can select a specific algorithm by which to search.

 For your first BLAST, we will keep this very basic.
 We will mostly use the default options to enter a sequence string, and we'll use BLAST to identify the organism it came from, and see what else we can learn about it.

 Identifying Sequences with BLAST2 of 3

 Copy and paste the entire string of nucleotide symbols, below, into the box under Enter Query Sequence.

-Uncheck this box labeled "Align two more sequences:"
+Uncheck this box labeled "Align two more sequences" if it is checked:

 then scroll down and click the BLAST button:

 BLAST is crunching a huge amount of data.